Randi Flesland

 Randi Runa Svenkerud Flesland (born 17 November 1955 in Oslo) is a Norwegian civil servant.

 Flesland was educated at Trinity College, Dublin, with education in economics, with addition of psychology and pedagogy in the universities of Oslo and Davis, California.
-She had several leading positions in Norges Statsbaner, for 17 yrs until 2000, such as head of Intercity, Financial director and finally deputy CEO.
+She had several leading positions in Norges Statsbaner, for 17 years until 2000, such as head of Intercity, Financial director and finally deputy CEO.